tevaughan/mnohaya-lita/README.md

 See [the release page](https://github.com/tevaughan/mnohaya-lita/releases).

-# Megan Vaughan's Arrangement of a Traditional Song
+# Background of Megan Vaughan's Arrangement

 When he was a boy, my father's family had Ukrainian Catholic friends.
 From them he and his siblings learned a traditional Ukrainian song, Mnohaya Lita.